Mental health: Prevention and promotion

 Mental health is conventionally defined as a hybrid of the absence of a mental disorder and the presence of well-being.
 Focus is increasing on preventing mental disorders.

 Prevention is beginning to appear in mental health strategies, including the 2004 WHO report "Prevention of Mental Disorders", the 2008 EU "Pact for Mental Health" and the 2011 US National Prevention Strategy.
 Some commentators have argued that a pragmatic and practical approach to mental disorder prevention at work would be to treat it the same way as physical injury prevention.

 Prevention of a disorder at a young age may significantly decrease the chances that a child will have a disorder later in life, and shall be the most efficient and effective measure from a public health perspective.
 Prevention may require the regular consultation of a physician for at least twice a year to detect any signs that reveal any mental health concerns.

 Additionally, social media is becoming a resource for prevention.
 In 2004, the Mental Health Services Act began to fund marketing initiatives to educate the public on mental health.
 This California-based project is working to combat the negative perception with mental health and reduce the stigma associated with it.
 While social media can benefit mental health, it can also lead to deterioration if not managed properly.
 Limiting social media intake is beneficial.

 Studies report that patients in mental health care who can access and read their Electronic Health Records (EHR) or Open Notes online experience increased understanding of their mental health, feeling in control of their care, and enhanced trust in their clinicians.
 Patients' also reported feelings of greater validation, engagement, remembering their care plan, and acquiring a better awareness of potential side effects of their medications, when reading their mental health notes.
 Other common experiences were that shared mental health notes enhance patient empowerment and augment patient autonomy.

+Furthermore, recent studies have shown that social media is an effective way to draw attention to mental health issues.
+By collecting data from Twitter, researchers found that social media presence is heightened after an event relating to behavioral health occurs.
+Researchers continue to find effective ways to use social media to bring more awareness to mental health issues through online campaigns in other sites such as Facebook and Instagram.